 Prior to the actual tournament, I spent months interviewing a variety of competitors and following their journey to the tournament.
 When I started filming, I considered it a spiritual sequel to Ecstasy of Order: The Tetris Masters.

 Okay, so what’s Ecstasy of Order?
 Well, it’s a feature documentary on the creation and first year of the CTWC.
 I did some work on that film in post, and it got me into the CTWC.
-(I also went to college with its director, Adam Cornelius, and we’ve made several films together.)
+(I also went to college with its director, Adam Cornelius, and we’ve made several short films together.)

 Starting in 2012, I began volunteering at the CTWC as a referee.
 I wrote about this in a 2013 article titled Playing to Lose, published in The Magazine.
 After spending some time with the CTWC, I realized that Ecstasy of Order was an excellent starting point, but the tournament had changed so much since that first year, it would be useful to examine it again.
 Plus, the same player (Jonas Neubauer) won the first four tournaments, and there was a sinking feeling among competitors that he simply could not be defeated.
 Timing is everything.